 This unique combination makes it a fantastic choice to shoot in difficult lighting situations.
 Landscape shooters may not get much of a benefit from it, but for the event shooters looking for an ultra-wide lens, this would do an outstanding job.

 When it comes to sharpness, the lens performs well throughout the whole focal length.
 You get sharp images from the corners to the edges.
 Chromatic aberration is also very well-controlled, but it’s visible at 15mm.
-From a wide lens like this, a little distortion is expected at both 15mm and 30mm, but this can be corrected via any post-processing software.
+From a wide lens like this, a little distortion is expected at both 15mm and 30mm, but this can be corrected in post.

-Tamron 85mm f/1.8 VC is an amazing portrait lens available at a decent price.
+The Tamron SP 85mm f/1.8 Di VC USD is an amazing portrait lens available at a decent price.
 It poses a serious challenge to its Nikon and Canon competitors.

 The 85mm focal length and the f/1.8 aperture allow you to take full and half-body shots with amazing background blur.
 Vibration compensation is also there, which helps you capture stunning images in low light, making the 85mm an ideal choice for indoor photography.